Samylay/obsidian/Notes.md

 -------------------------------------
 This is a really fair appraisal.
 I went from Motion to Reclaim and then back, but I'm slightly regretting it.
 Overall, I like Reclaim more as it has much better integrations with my ToDoist, it is less clunky and visually more interesting.
 However, Motion actually is persistent about rescheduling tasks that I haven't actually done.
 But they seem to have made it chunkier...
 I may move back, but I can't get over the automatic task rescheduled.

+- Apple Notes, for quick notes

+- Plaud, for in-person note taking during meetings and idea-dumping

+- Spellar AI, for online note taking

+- Arc, as my default browser

+- Dayone, for journaling

+- Awesome Habits, for a more balanced life

+- Todoist, for daily tasks

+- Fantastical, for calendar

+- Spark, for email

+- Craft, as my second brain, storing and organizing all my notes and also for writing

+- Readwise and Reader, for read-it-later and highlighting

+- 1Password, for all my secrets

+- ChatGPT and Perplexity, as my AI assistants

+- A few small life improvements I can’t live without: Alfred, CleanMyMac, CleanShot X, Bartender, TextSniper, Dropzone, Timing, Paletro, and Leave Me Alone

+Whoa, we're like 90% the same.
+I've got 14 different email accounts synced in Spark.
+Subscribed to 9 calendars in Fantastical that I use to duplicate to my iCloud calendar so my wife, 2 kids, and 4 grandparents can see the important events on their phones.
+1Password family for all four of us.
+ChatGPT pro for ideation and Perplexity for spinning up landing pages.
+Asana/Notion to manage projects, probably moving solely to notion because their AI is getting great.
+One thing I don't see on [yourskrisp.ai](http://yourskrisp.ai)

+check twosapp